-It's official: CBS is moving forward with a How I Met Your Mother spinoff.
+It's official: CBS is not moving forward with How I Met Your Dad.

 The network confirmed Wednesday at its pre-upfront press breakfast that it has passed on the How I Met Your Mother spinoff from Carter Bays, Craig Thomas and Emily Spivey.
 The news follows earlier reports, including one from this publication, that suggested the network had picked up the Greta Gerwig starrer to series.
 (The network and studio denied the reports at the time.)